A narwhal seen with its head and giant tusk splashing out of the water with icebergs behind it and other whales in the water

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Arctic expedition.

-Get a glimpse into the world that captivated early explorers such as Franklin, Amundsen and Larsen by exploring a portion of the fabled Northwest Passage over 16 days.
-This westbound route starts with a charter flight from Toronto to embark in Nuuk, Greenland, then ends in Cambridge Bay, Canada, with another charter flight to Calgary.
+On this Polar Expedition, get a glimpse into the world that captivated early explorers such as Franklin, Amundsen and Larsen by exploring a portion of the fabled Northwest Passage over 16 days.
+This westbound route starts with a charter flight from Toronto to embark in Nuuk, Greenland, then ends in Cambridge Bay, Canada, with another charter flight, to Calgary.

 White & blue map showing the westbound path of the Northwest Passage expedition from Toronto to Calgary.